kpdm-21/ChatApp/README.md

 # Project Setup and Build Instructions

-1. Download the Project Files:
+### 1. Download the Project Files:
 - Class.Java
 - ConnectionHandler.Java
 - ConnectionManager.Java
 - Makefile

-2. Compile the Program:
+#### 2. Compile the Program:
-	•	Open a terminal or command prompt.
+- Open a terminal or command prompt.
-	•	Navigate to the project directory where the Makefile and .java files are located.
+- Navigate to the project directory where the `Makefile` and `.java` files are located.
-	•	Run the following command to compile all Java files: make
+- Run the following command in the terminal to compile all Java files: make

+### 3. Start the Program:
-3. In the terminal, start the program with: make run port=<port>
+- In the terminal, start the program with: make run port=<port>
-    Replace <port> with the desired port number (example: make run port=4321)
+- Replace `<port>` with the desired port number (example: `make run port=4321`).

-4. Using Commands in the Chat application:
+### 4. Using Commands in the Chat application:
-	•	Type help in the prompt to see available commands.
+- Type `help` in the prompt to see available commands.

-5. Example Usage
+### 5. Example Usage

 - View help: Type `help` to see all available commands and descriptions.
 - Get Local IP Address: Type `myip`.